Joelodufu/android-native-features-showcase/docs/land-mapper/README.md

-# Land Mapper (Solution Day 1)
+# Land Mapper (Solution Day 2)

-## Description
-A solution-centric feature to map land areas using GPS.

-## Features Implemented
+## Features Added (Day 2):
-- Real-time location tracking
-- Recording tracks (start/stop)
-- Saving to local database
-- Viewing live stats (distance, time, points)

-## Architecture
-Clean Architecture (Domain, Data, Presentation).
+- Google Maps Integration: Visualizes the tracked path on a map using a Polyline.
+- Export Functionality: Converts the recorded track to GeoJSON format and allows sharing via system intent (email, drive, etc.).

-## Tech Stack
+## Tech Stack Additions:
-- Room Database
-- Fused Location Provider
-- ViewModel
+- Google Maps SDK for Android
-- LiveData
+- Intent system

-## How to Test
+## How to Test (Updated):
 1. Open the app.
 2. Grant location permissions.
+3. The map should appear showing your current location (blue dot).
-3. Click "Start Recording" to begin tracking.
+4. Click "Start Recording" and walk around.
-4. Walk around to generate points.
+5. A red line (polyline) will be drawn on the map following your path.
+6. Click "Stop Recording".
-5. Click "Stop Recording" to save the track.
+7. Click "Export" to share the track as a GeoJSON text snippet.
-6. Observe stats updating in real-time.

-## Note
+## Note:
-This is the initial "Day 1" implementation focusing on the core recording engine.
-Visualization on a map (Google Maps) and export features will follow.
+Day 2 completes the core functional MVP.
+Future improvements could include background service refinement or UI polish.